linuxdeepin/deepin-manual/manual-assets/professional/deepin-contacts/en_US/index.md

 This interface mainly displays the contacts who request to add you as a friend.

-1. When somebody requests to add you as a friend, a red prompt will pop up from the lower right corner.
+1. When somebody requests to add you as a friend, a red corner marker will pop up.
 2. Click **New friends**, you can select **Agree** or **Refuse** to add this contact.
 You can also view history.

 ![new friend](jpg/new-friend.png)